medplum/medplum/packages/docs/docs/tutorials/bots/logistics-into-ehr.md

 When we this implementation is complete, the whole workflow below will be done in an automated way with without human intervention.

-* Create a [ServiceRequest](https://app.medplum.com/ServiceRequest) when a package is shipped to a [Patient](https://app.medplum.com/Patient)'s home
+* Update a [ServiceRequest](https://app.medplum.com/ServiceRequest) when a package is shipped to a [Patient](https://app.medplum.com/Patient)'s home
 * Link a Tracker url (that shows the delivery history of a package) to a ServiceRequest.
-* Receive updates as that shipment is sent to the Patient via [Easypost Webhooks](https://www.easypost.com/docs/api#webhooks) and update the ServiceRequest accordingly.
+* Receive updates as that shipment moves through the mail service to the Patient via [Easypost Webhooks](https://www.easypost.com/docs/api#webhooks) and update the ServiceRequest accordingly.
-* Receive confirmation that the shipment has arrived (also via Easypost Webhooks).

 ## The Implementation